scottybeegood/pt-tutor/README.md

 ### 2. OpenAI
 This repo uses OpenAI large language models.

+Follow these steps to obtain necessary credentials:
+1. Create an account with OpenAI if you don't already have one
+2. Once logged in, go to your profile and select `View API Keys`
+3. Create your OPEN_API_KEY by clicking `Create new secret key` Copy and save on your computer this API key.
+Note it starts with `sk-...`
+4. To get your OPENAI_ORG_ID, click back on your profile icon, select `Manage Account`, go to `Settings`, and locate and save the `Organization ID` within Organization settings.
+Note it starts with `org-`

-First create a `.env` file to house the revelant fields below.
+Next, create a `.env` file in the root directory of this report to house the revelant fields below.

-Then add to this file your OpenAI credentials:
+Finally, add in to `.env` the obtained credentials:
 ```bash
 OPENAI_API_KEY=<your OpenAI API key>
 OPENAI_ORG_ID=<your OpenAI Org ID>